canonical/sphinx-docs-starter-pack/CONTRIBUTING.md

 - Use separate commits for each logical change, and for changes to different components
 - Keep the Sphinx Stack minimal by default; optional features are best implemented by the projects using the Sphinx Stack rather than the Sphinx Stack itself
+- If your change is a user-facing or immediately observable breaking change (a CLI command or workflow, for example), add a deprecation notice to its output during the deprecation cycle

 ### Commit a change